andreasabel/inCode/entry/tries-with-recursion-schemes.md

 to link `TrieF` with `Trie`.
 In the nomenclature of *recursion-schemes*, `TrieF` is known as the "base type", and `Trie` is called "the fixed-point".

-Linking them requires some boilerplate, which is basically converting back and forth from `Trie` to `TrieF`.
+Linking them requires some boilerplate, which is basically telling *recursion-schemes* how to convert back and forth between `Trie` and `TrieF`.

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/trie/trie.hs#L38-L46